ivanalves890/ivanalves890/README.md

 -Experience as electronics engineer
 <!-- -As electronics engineer, I've played this role a little (~10 years) and have some experience -->

--Played a little with Android and iOS development (kotlin, java, swift, flutter)
+-Played a little with Android and iOS development (Kotlin, Java, Swift, Flutter)

 -I have some cool projects with Arduino and I'll share with community as soon as possible
 <!-- How to reach me: ivan.alves22@hotmail.com-->